BodyByBunch/bodybybunch-website/PROJECT_SUMMARY.md

 - ✅ Consistent spacing and typography

 ### **4. Navigation & Structure**
-- ✅ Header with navigation links and phone number
+- ✅ Header with navigation links, phone number, and brand logo
-- ✅ Footer with contact information
+- ✅ Footer with contact information and brand logo
 - ✅ Multiple pages: Home, About, Contact, Plans, Testimonials
+- ✅ Favicon integration with brand logo

 ## 🔄 **In Progress / Next Steps**